I’ve been chipping away on a couple of new Frankenbags over the last few days. Tonight I finished one and got the panels quilted for another one.

 You’re so close to being done!

 Turn the bag front wrong side out and the lining right side out.
 Place the lining inside the bag.
 Your pieces should be right sides together at this point.
 Match and pin the side seams, and then pin all the way around the top edge of the bag, matching the top edges.
+(I have found that pinning with the pins facing the opposite direction from what the photo shows — with the points facing into the bag body — makes sewing this easier… I don’t get poked as much and it makes the pins easier to remove as I’m sewing.)

 You can see the ends of the handles sticking up above the top of the bag.
 Don’t freak out.
 This is supposed to happen.